mickymacirl/CI-P5-EGZ/README.md

 ## GitHub

-* Source code is on GitHub
+* Source code is on GitHub.

 ## Git

-* Used to commit and push code during the development of the blog
+* Used to commit and push code during the development of the website.

 ## Font Awesome